Keyboard shortcuts

 Default builds consume pre-generated bindings checked into crates/readstat-sys/src/bindings/bindings_<os>_<arch>.rs, so no libclang / LLVM install is required.
 If you need to regenerate the bindings (e.g. after bumping the vendored ReadStat sources or changing wrapper.h), enable the buildtime_bindgen feature on readstat-sys:

-cargo build -p readstat-sys --features buildtime_bindgen
+READSTAT_REGEN_BINDINGS=1 cargo build -p readstat-sys --features buildtime_bindgen

 This invokes bindgen, which requires LLVM / libclang to be installed.
 On Windows specifically, you also need to set LIBCLANG_PATH (e.g. C:\Program Files\LLVM\lib).
-The build script writes the regenerated file to both OUT_DIR (for the current compile) and src/bindings/bindings_<os>_<arch>.rs (so the diff can be committed).
-Regeneration must be repeated on each supported target OS — the verify-bindings workflow can do this for you (workflow_dispatch → download artifacts → commit).
+The build script always writes the regenerated file to OUT_DIR (for the current compile); setting READSTAT_REGEN_BINDINGS=1 additionally refreshes the target’s checked-in file under src/bindings/ (bindings_<os>_<arch>.rs; the x86_64-pc-windows-gnu target uses bindings_windows_gnu_x86_64.rs), so the diff can be committed.
+Without the env var the feature never touches committed files — so a workspace-wide --all-features build can’t silently dirty the bindings.
+Regeneration must be repeated on each supported target — the readstat-sys cross-platform CI workflow (regen jobs) can do this for you (workflow_dispatch → download artifacts → commit); see CI-CD.md for the full procedure.

 Linking Summary